Mohamed Camara (footballer, born January 2000): Club career

-Camara started his career at AS Real Bamako before joining FC Red Bull Salzburg on five-year deal in 2018.
+Camara started his career at Real Bamako before joining Red Bull Salzburg on five-year deal in 2018.

 On 8 January 2019, he was loaned to TSV Hartberg for the rest of the season.

 On 18 February 2021, Camara was suspended for three months of all club and international football activities by UEFA, following a doping investigation conducted by UEFA in which Camara tested positive after taking an altitude sickness medicine prescribed by the Malian National Team Doctor.

 On 14 August 2022, Monaco announced that Camara signed a five-year contract with the club.